 - Mind Maps, Flashcards & Glossaries

-A relational database is a type of database that is structured and allows users to identify and access data which is in relation to other data.
-A large set of data is distributed over various tables and connected using a relationship in a relational database.
-Hence, no redundant data.
+A relational database is a type of database that is structured and allows users to identify and access data that is in relation to other data.
+This eliminates redundant storage, resulting in more efficient memory usage.

 What are the advantages of using a relational database?

 Relational databases offer several advantages over flat-file databases, such as more efficient memory usage, powerful querying capabilities for accessing and retrieving data quickly, scalability for future growth and development, secure protocols that restrict access to certain parts of the data sets, and an organized structure enabling users to understand their data sets better.

 How can I learn about advanced concepts related to relational databases?